What are some best practices when recording video in general?

 What are some guidelines for recording an activity (i.e. mission trips or service projects)?

-– Make sure you have the subject’s permission to photograph or record them.
+– Make sure you have the subject’s permission to photograph or record video.

-– Do not take photos of children without written permission from their parents or guardian.
+– Do not take photos or videos of children without written permission from their parents or guardian.

 – Do not take photos or videos of people in compromising or embarrassing situations i.e., someone with insufficient clothing.